President & CEO

 Vice President, Global Communications & Partnerships

-Brandi was most recently the Director of Development for the Boulder County AIDS Project.
-Prior to this role, she served as the volunteer coordinator for Deutsche Bank’s Social Investment Funds Group, in addition to holding her full-time position on the Securitization Team of the Loan Exposure Management Group at DB in New York City.
-Her volunteer position with DB secured her a role on the Board of Directors of the Microfinance Club of New York where she served as Events Co-Chair.
+Through volunteering with Deutsche Bank’s Social Investment Funds Group in 2007, Brandi was first introduced to microfinance and served on the Board of Directors for the Microfinance Club of New York.
 In this role, she organized monthly events and panels on microfinance.
-In addition, Brandi served as a consultant through DB for two months at an MFI in western India called Mann Deshi Bank.
-Brandi has fundraised in paid and volunteer positions for multiple organizations including The New York Botanical Garden and the Brooklyn Bridge Park Conservancy.
+In addition, Brandi served as a consultant through Deutsche Bank at a microfinance insistitution in western India.
+Brandi has fundraised in paid and volunteer positions for multiple organizations including The New York Botanical Garden, Boulder County AIDS Project and the Brooklyn Bridge Park Conservancy.
 She has studied abroad in Northern India, China, the UK and Italy, in addition to volunteering at an AIDS Outreach Center and Orphanage in Tanzania.
 Brandi is originally from St. Louis, Missouri and holds a B.A. in International Affairs from George Washington University.
-Brandi lives in the foothills of Boulder, Colorado with her husband, daughter and dog, Bubs.
+She lives in Boulder, Colorado with her husband and two young daughters.